 Education Maintenance Allowance (EMA)

-EMA is means tested so you will have to provide supporting documentary evidence before your application can be processed - see a list of the funding documents required.
+EMA is means-tested so you will have to provide supporting documentary evidence before your application can be processed.

 Your application can only be processed once you have submitted the correct supporting documentation.
 Due to the volume of applications it can take up to 4 weeks to process the application so please make your application as soon as you can.
 You do not need to wait for your course to start.